Crossover661/suncompass/server/src/README.md

 The files "ucsb-day-lengths.svg" and "ucsb-sunrise-sunset.svg" show day lengths and sunrise/sunset times for coordinates 34.42, -119.85
 (on the campus of UC Santa Barbara, where I go to college).

+To create charts for the north pole or south pole, set the coordinates to `89.9999 0` or `-89.9999 0`.
+Do not set the latitude to 90 or
+-90.

 ## test.js